Classify each of the following as a pure substance or a mixture. ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Classify each of the following as a pure substance or a mixture.
-If a mixture, indicate whether it is homogeneous or heterogeneous: a. gasoline vapor,
+If a mixture, indicate whether it is homogeneous or heterogeneous: d. crushed ice.

 Verified Solution